sdodonnell/Idiom/README.md

 Idiom is a web app for reading and writing long-form articles based on the website Medium.
 Idiom was built from the ground up with with Rails and PostgreSQL on the backend and React and Redux on the frontend.

+***Note: This was completed as a capstone project for App Academy's web development bootcamp completed in early 2019.
+It isn't actively maintained, and hence isn't a good example of my current interests or skill set.
+I'm keeping it here partly out of nostalgia, and partly as an example to other current bootcamp students of what a fullstack website clone might look like.
+Examples like this were invaluable to me when I was first learning to code.***

 ## Technologies
 * Backend: Rails/ActiveRecord/PostgreSQL
 * Frontend: React/Redux